Skip to main content

 Next, define the graph that handles user queries.

-• Extend AgentGraph from the BR-ADK.
+• Extend AgentGraph from BAT-ADK.

 • Provides built-in methods to manage nodes, edges, and execution.